Kwekudomp/Kwekudomp/README.md

 I'm always interested in:
 - **Academic collaborations** on optimization, ML, and operations research
 - **Technical discussions** about OR algorithms, system design, prescriptive analytics
-- **Industry applications** of optimization in service operations, finance, healthcare, or logistics
+- **Industry applications** of optimization in service operations, finance, or logistics
 - **PhD opportunities** with research groups focused on:
   - Service systems engineering and workforce optimization
   - Learning-augmented algorithms and algorithmic decision-making